 The COVID-19 vaccine will be free for everyone and will be offered to different groups in phases.
 It is likely to be available to the general public in Spring/Summer 2021.
 Please talk to your doctor or sign up for email updates to find out when vaccine will be available to you.

-LA County plans to open five additional mass-vaccination centers Tuesday.
+LA County announced additional mass-vaccination centers.
 Those centers will be located at:

 County officials said each of the sites will be able to vaccinate about 4,000 people per day.
 The centers will operate in addition to Dodger Stadium and 75 other vaccination sites the county previously established across the region to administer doses to health care workers.
 Health care workers only can sign up for appointments online.